Josh9182/R-Projects/Customer Sales/Analyzing Customer Information.md

 ## Which of our customers are the top buyers?

 To start, an evaluation of our top buyers will be done.
+With this information,
-With this information we can eventually visualize the percentage of dominance certain buyers have as well as product preference.
+we can eventually visualize the percentage of dominance certain buyers have as well as product preference.
 To further

 [In]
 ```sql //